liyanage/xcode-text-macros/README.md

   giving them their own shortcut.
 In those cases it’s a good idea to still memorize their completion shortcut, which is the next best thing.
   To insert the macro, type the completion shortcut and hit the tab key.
+* I like to see the completion suggestions right away in a popup list.
+  I set the “Automatically Suggest” time in the Xcode preferences to “Immediate” and enabled the list with this setting: `defaults write com.apple.Xcode XCCodeSenseAutoSuggestionStyle List`.

 The second step is to start writing (and hopefully sharing) your own macros: